You and I know how much fun golf is and all the benefits that come with it. However, trying to explain that to children can be tricky.

 If they’re using a driver, then choose two flags for the kid to aim their drives between.
 Choose ones that are far apart at first.
 As they get more shots between them, select flags that are closer together.

 On the putting green, you can set up a little mini-golf course.
 This will teach them the importance of each stroke, and they can practice keeping score.
 Be sure to include long holes and short ones for variety.
 The short holes can be used to gain confidence.
+Go for realistic golf putting greens to make the experience more fun and realistic for your kid.
+Besides that, it will protect your floors from potential damages or scratches that come with a beginner practicing golf.

 Parents’ biggest mistake is to force their child into the game too early.
 This can have lasting adverse effects and turn them off the game for a long time, possibly forever.